Dealing With Wasps

 - Another suggestion is to fill a spray bottle with water and two tablespoons of dish soap.
 Spray it into the nest to clog the pores, which kills the wasps in the process.

-If you've successfully gotten rid of a wasp infestation or are hoping to prevent one from happening, there are specific tried-and-tested methods for keeping your home wasp-free.
+If you've successfully gotten rid of a wasp infestation or are hoping to prevent one from happening, these methods for keeping your home wasp-free can help.

 - Keep food in proper containers.